How to Design a Postcard That Sells [Updated 2025]

 A pixel calculator such as this one can be helpful in choosing an image that looks as clear on paper as it does on your computer screen.

 If you already have an image you’d like to use, the top section of the calculator can tell you how big you can make that image while still preserving your preferred DPI.
 In the bottom section, you can work backwards.
-Simply input the size (in inches) and DPI you need, and the calculator will tell you the image size (in pixels) that you need.

 You can always view a proof or send yourself a sample card if you want to see how it looks.